 Listening to and learning about the needs of our community requires building trusting relationships and being a partner during difficult times.
-Our Community Care programs include Emergency Needs & Disaster Relief, Providing Stability, addressing Health & Hunger, providing care for Animals & the Environment, and Placemaking through housing, transportation & economic support.
+Our Community Care programs include Emergency Needs & Disaster Relief, Providing Stability, addressing Health & Hunger, providing care for Animals and the Environment, and Placemaking through housing, transportation & economic support.

 The following are some recent examples of initiatives and support provided to enhance our community: